Shripad735/Price-Prediction-Model/README.md

 # Dataset

-The dataset used for training and testing the model is provided by Mercari [https://drive.google.com/drive/folders/1w_ow1aWpUdY60i6SxzRnl2NBWfkakp70?usp=drive_link].
+The dataset used for training and testing the model is provided by [Mercari](https://drive.google.com/drive/folders/1w_ow1aWpUdY60i6SxzRnl2NBWfkakp70?usp=drive_link).
 It consists of the following files:

 train.tsv: Contains the training data with the following columns:
 train_id: Unique identifier for each training instance